Loading...

 The choroid plexus, a key brain lining responsible for producing protective cerebrospinal fluid, is now at the heart of new research.
 Johns Hopkins University scientists analyzed postmortem tissue from those with mental health disorders and healthy individuals for comparison.

-A cutting-edge technique allowed researchers to screen for over 3,000 viruses in these samples.
 Among thirteen viruses detected, only hepatitis C showed a statistically significant association with schizophrenia and bipolar disorder, particularly when compared to healthy controls.

 Did you know?